-Cash comprises demand deposits and cash equivalents.
+Cash comprises demand deposits and cash equivalents, these include amounts held by the fund's external managers.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to minimal risk of changes in value.